upgradingdave/camunda-deep-dives/azure-zeebe-ingress/README.md

     NAME       TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)           AGE
     zeebe-lb   LoadBalancer   10.0.103.248   20.237.59.201   26500:32314/TCP   11m

-Notice that we now have a external ip to connect.
-This is because, behind the scenes, Azure will create a corresponding Azure Load Balance Object that connects this external ip address to the kubernetes service loadbalancer.

-Note that if you run this command from a on prem environment, the "external ip address" most likely will not be completly publicly available.
-It completely depends on how you have configured your network.

 Now you should be able to connect over gRPC on port 26500 to the `EXTERNAL-IP`.
 Use `zbctl` to confirm that it's
 working:

     $ zbctl --address 20.237.59.201:26500 --insecure status

-Note that the connection is not `tls` enabled.
-If you need to encrypt the traffic over `tls`, you have more work to do.
-But it should be as simple as configuring this new Azure IP address with a corresponding tls certificate.
-This is no different than configuring a web server ip address with a tls cerficate.

 You can even try deploying a process if you'd like:

     zbctl --address 20.237.59.201:26500 --insecure deploy camunda-ingress.bpmn

+A few notes:

+- Notice that we now have an "external ip".
+This is because, behind the scenes, Azure will create a corresponding Azure Load Balance Object that connects this external ip address to the kubernetes service loadbalancer.

+- Note that if you run this command from an internal network (such as an on premise Azure environment), the "external ip address" most likely will not be completely publicly available.

+- Note that this connection is not `tls` enabled.
+However, configuring this ip address to be encrypted by tls should be no different then configuring a web server's ip address with a tls certificate.

 # Cleaning up